CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

     char ip[16] = "8.8.8.8";

-    // Convert the IPv4 address from dotted decimal to a 32-bit number in4_pton(ip, -1, (u8*)&ip_addr, ’\0’, NULL);
+    // Convert the IPv4 address from dotted decimal to a 32-bit number in4_pton(ip, -1, (u8*)&ip_addr, ’\0’, NULL);                   ➊

     iph = ip_hdr(skb);
     if (iph->protocol == IPPROTO_UDP) {
         udph = udp_hdr(skb);
-        if (iph->daddr == ip_addr && ntohs(udph->dest) == 53){ À
+        if (iph->daddr == ip_addr && ntohs(udph->dest) == 53){     ➋
             printk(KERN_DEBUG "****Dropping %pI4 (UDP), port %d\n",
                                 &(iph->daddr), port);
-            return NF_DROP; Ã
+            return NF_DROP;                                        ➌
         }
     }
-    return NF_ACCEPT; Õ
+    return NF_ACCEPT;                                              ➍
 }
 ```
-In the code above, Line shows, inside the kernel, how to convert an IP address in the dotted decimal
-format (i.e., a string, such as `1.2.3.4`) to a 32-bit binary (`0x01020304`), so it can be compared with the
-binary number stored inside packets.
-LineÀcompares the destination IP address and port number with the
-values in our specified rule.
-If they match the rule, the `NF_DROP` will be returned to `netfilter`, which
-will drop the packet.
-Otherwise, the `NF_ACCEPT` will be returned, and `netfilter` will let the packet
-continue its journey (`NF_ACCEPT` only means that the packet is accepted by this hook function; it may still
-be dropped by other hook functions).
+&emsp; In the code above, Line ➊ shows, inside the kernel, how to convert an IP address in the dotted decimal format (i.e., a string, such as `1.2.3.4`) to a 32-bit binary (`0x01020304`), so it can be compared with the binary number stored inside packets.
+LineÀcompares the destination IP address and port number with the values in our specified rule.
+If they match the rule, the `NF_DROP` will be returned to `netfilter`, which will drop the packet.
+Otherwise, the `NF_ACCEPT` will be returned, and `netfilter` will let the packet continue its journey (`NF_ACCEPT` only means that the packet is accepted by this hook function; it may still be dropped by other hook functions).

-**Tasks.** The complete sample code is called `seedFilter.c`, which is included in the lab setup files
-(inside the `Files/packet_filter` folder).
+**Tasks.** The complete sample code is called `seedFilter.c`, which is included in the lab setup files (inside the `Files/packet_filter` folder).
 Please do the following tasks (do each of them separately):

 1. Compile the sample code using the provided `Makefile`.
-Load it into the kernel, and demonstrate
-    that the firewall is working as expected.
-You can use the following command to generate UDP packets
-    to `8.8.8.8`, which is Google’s DNS server.
-If your firewall works, your request will be blocked;
-    otherwise, you will get a response.
+Load it into the kernel, and demonstrate that the firewall is working as expected.
+You can use the following command to generate UDP packets to `8.8.8.8`, which is Google’s DNS server.
+If your firewall works, your request will be blocked; otherwise, you will get a response.
     ```
     dig @8.8.8.8 http://www.example.com
     ```

 2. Hook the `printInfo` function to all of the `netfilter` hooks.
-Here are the macros of the hook
-    numbers.
-Using your experiment results to help explain at what condition will each of the hook
-    function be invoked.
+Here are the macros of the hook numbers.
+Using your experiment results to help explain at what condition will each of the hook function be invoked.
     ```
     NF_INET_PRE_ROUTING
     NF_INET_LOCAL_IN